-- Vulnerabilities identified were not remediated within the timeframe set forth by SSA policy and were not appropriately tracked via an associated plan of action and milestones (POA&M) or waiver noting the compliance deviation. - For a selection of systems, identified control weaknesses/deficiencies noted as a result of annual security assessments were not appropriately tracked in accordance with SSA policy. - For one financially significant application, interface/job monitoring procedures were not defined and not consistently implemented.
+- Vulnerabilities identified were not remediated within the timeframe set forth by SSA policy and were not appropriately tracked via an associated plan of action and milestones (POA&M) or waiver noting the compliance deviation. - For one financially significant system, SSA did not perform the annual security control assessment defined within policy. - For a selection of systems, SSA did not appropriately document minimum low and moderate baseline controls according to National Institute of Standards and Technology NIST-800-53B defined categorization in their System Security Plans (SSP). - For two financially significant applications, interface/job monitoring procedures were not defined and not consistently implemented.